rljacobson/jasper2/_posts/2020-07-01-Bayes-Theorem.markdown

 A word of warning: It is _very easy_ to mix up these terms.
 Just keep referring back to this table whenever you need to.

 The first thing to understand is this: The probability of having COVID-19 _given_ that you already know the test came out positive, which we will denote by $P(cov\mid pos)$, is a _different_ probability from the probability of the test coming out positive _given_ you have COVID-19, which we likewise denote by  $P(pos\mid cov)$.
 The difference, of course, is what information you already know.
-The question, “If an animal is in the chicken coup, what’s the probability that it is a chicken?,” $P(coup \mid chicken)$ in our notation, is a different question from, “If the animal is a chicken, what is the probability that it is in the coup?,” $P(chicken\mid coup)$.
+The question, “If an animal is in the chicken coup, what’s the probability that it is a chicken?,” $P(chicken \mid coup)$ in our notation, is a different question from, “If the animal is a chicken, what is the probability that it is in the coup?,” $P(coup\mid chicken)$.
 It could be that my chickens are indoor chickens that never leave the coup, so $P(coup \mid chicken)=100\%$, but I also keep an equal number of turkeys in the coup, so $P(chicken \mid coup) = 50\%$.[^turkeys]

 You are now fluent in the alien language that makes up the mathematical notation of Bayes’ Theorem.
 The power of Bayes’ Theorem is that we can convert from $P(chicken \mid coup)$ into $P(coup\mid chicken)$ using the unconditional probabilities of an animal being a chicken regardless of location, $P(chicken)$, and the probability of an animal being in the coup regardless of species, $P(coup)$.
 With COVID-19 testing, we can compute the probability that you are infected with COVID-19 given that your test result is positive using knowledge of the probability that you will test positive given that you really are infected: